polterguy/anarq/README.md

 * `get` profile/username-available - Returns true if username is available
 * `get` profile/users - Returns lists of all users sorted by karma
 * `get` site/page - Returns a single page in the system
-* `delete` site/pages - Deletes a page
-* `get` site/pages - Returns all pages in the system
-* `post` site/pages - Creates a new page in the system
-* `put` site/pages - Updates an existing page in the system

 ## Configuring